daniehao/dog-classification/README.md

 [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/)

 ## Motivation
-1. practice my understand about dnn,cnn. then you can talk about what is dnn , rnn
+1. practice my understand about dnn,cnn. then you can talk about what is dnn , cnn

 2. kaggle cat vs dog competition. this project take this into next level by doing dog-breed classifaction